DavidOpDeBeeck/document-randomizer/README.md

 The purpose of this library is to provide an easy way to "randomize" fields in a XML or JSON document.
 A perfect use case would be the anonymization of production data used in development environments.

-## Usage
+## Library Usage

-The randomizer can be configured with _element mappings_ and _element value specifications_.
+The randomizer can be configured with _element mappings_ and _element value providers_.

 #### Element mappings